CAPA: Continuous-Aperture Arrays for Revolutionizing 6G Wireless Communications: Introduction

 \section{Introduction}

 The holy grail of multiple-antenna technology is to increase the number of antenna elements, thereby enhancing spatial degrees-of-freedom (DoFs) and achieving significant capacity gains in wireless networks.
-Since Jack Winters published the first paper on multiple-input multiple-output (MIMO) systems 40 years ago \cite{liu2024near}, multiple-antenna technology has become a cornerstone of modern cellular communication systems.
-In recent years, several novel antenna array architectures have emerged, including reconfigurable intelligent surfaces \cite{di2020smart}, holographic MIMO \cite{deng2021reconfigurable}, and dynamic metasurface antennas \cite{shlezinger2021dynamic}.
-Despite their diverse architectures, these systems share a common evolutionary trend: \emph{larger} aperture sizes, \emph{denser} antenna configurations, \emph{higher} operating frequencies, and \emph{more flexible} structures \cite{liu2024near}.
-Naturally, this evolutionary trend leads to the creation of an (approximately) continuous electromagnetic (EM) aperture \cite{liu2024near}, i.e., a \emph{continuous-aperture array (CAPA)}, which is to be focused on in this paper.
+In recent years, several novel antenna array architectures have emerged, including reconfigurable intelligent surfaces \cite{di2020smart}, holographic multiple-input multiple-output (MIMO) \cite{deng2021reconfigurable}, and dynamic metasurface antennas \cite{shlezinger2021dynamic}.
+Despite their diverse architectures, these systems share a common evolutionary trend: \emph{larger} aperture sizes, \emph{denser} antenna configurations, \emph{higher} operating frequencies, and \emph{more flexible} structures.
+Naturally, this evolutionary trend leads to the creation of an (approximately) continuous electromagnetic (EM) aperture, i.e., a \emph{continuous-aperture array (CAPA)}, which is to be focused on in this paper.